Cell (biology): Archaea

 Archaea are enclosed in a cell envelope consisting of a plasma membrane and a cell wall.

 An exception to this is the Thermoplasma that only has the cell membrane.
 The cell membranes of archaea are unique, consisting of ether-linked lipids.
 The prokaryotic cytoskeleton has homologues of eukaryotic actin and tubulin.
 A unique form of metabolism in the archaean is methanogenesis.
 Their cell-surface appendage equivalent of the flagella is the differently structured and unique archaellum.
 The DNA is contained in a circular chromosome in direct contact with the cytoplasm, in a region known as the nucleoid.
 Ribosomes are also found freely in the cytoplasm, or attached to the cell membrane where DNA processing takes place.

-The archaea are noted for their extremophile species, and many are selectively evolved to thrive in extreme heat, cold, acidic, alkaline, or high salt conditions.
+The archaea are noted for their extremophile species, and many are selectively evolved to thrive in conditions of extreme heat, cold, acidity, alkalinity, or high salt.
 There are no known archaean pathogens.